Inverness railway station: Rose Street Curve

 This line is a rarely-used piece of track which avoids the station, linking the Far North and Kyle of Lochalsh lines to the Highland Main Line and the line to Aberdeen.
 In recent years it has fallen in to disuse, but up to 2019 it was used weekly on Saturdays by a train from Kyle of Lochalsh to Elgin.
 Such trains would not easily be visible from the station.

 Facilities

 Platform destination LED screens are installed, along with a main departures and arrivals information board.
 Each of Platforms 1-7 has its own screen showing departures from that platform.
 Screens are also present behind the wall for all platforms from 3–6.
 In addition, several other screens are also visible for general information.
-The main concourse is equipped with a ticket office and ticket machines, a barber shop, a bar, a cafe, toilets, a waiting room, a lost property office, a vending machine, a cash machine, payphones and help points.
+The main concourse is equipped with a ticket office and ticket machines, a barber shop, a bar, a cafe, toilets, a waiting room, a lost property office, a vending machine, a cash machine, payphones,help points and left luggage.
 The station has 3 car parks and all of the station has step-free access.